Development History of the BIG STIK™

 This unique club has won design awards and garnered the respect of engineers and golfers around the world.

 But it has disadvantages, which spurred the journey that has culminated with the BIG STIK™.

 The adjustable club is a 4-iron length, which is about 6 inches shorter than a typical driver.
 So it does not develop as much club-head speed as a driver and therefore does not hit the ball as far.

-Since I already had the telescopic shaft technology in production, I began making telescopic drivers for customers who wanedt the portability of the Adjustable Club, but also wanted greater distance off the tee
+Since I already had the telescopic shaft technology in production, I began making telescopic drivers for customers who wanted the portability of the Adjustable Club, but also wanted greater distance off the tee

-It became a logical "next step" to design a club dedicated to driving that has high-loft, but includes design-components that actually reduce the back-spin.
+So we designed a head dedicated to driving that has high-loft, and includes design-components that actually reduce the back-spin.

 The golf industry has tried to create this combination for many years.
 But their problem is that increasing loft also increases back-spin which makes the ball spin too high and drop with little roll.

 But our design and weight distribution has rewritten the logic.
 Our research and development team has a significant head start on the rest of the industry because of our experience with the high-loft telescopic drivers.